About the PSTP

 2022 Entry

-Prior Research: Before entering the PhD program at Georgetown, I worked for Seracare Life Sciences in their Product Development and Custom Manufacturing teams, producing custom control and reference materials for diagnostic testing.
-While completing my Master’s degree at Georgetown, I worked in the laboratory of Dr. Dan Pak developing new GFP and Luciferase-based assays to be used in understanding the roles of Alzheimer’s Disease risk factors APP and tau.
-As an undergraduate, I worked at Harvard Medical School in the lab of Dr. David VanVactor studying the role of microRNA’s in neuromuscular development in Drosophila melanogaster.
-I also worked in the Laboratory for Neurogenomics at Brigham and Women’s Hospital under Dr. Clemens Scherzer analyzing samples for the Harvard NeuroDiscovery Biomarker Study.
+Before entering the PhD program, Megan worked for Seracare Life Sciences in their Product Development and Custom Manufacturing teams, producing custom reference materials for diagnostic testing.
+While completing her Master’s, she worked with Dr. Dan Pak developing new GFP and Luciferase-based assays for understanding the roles of Alzheimer’s Disease risk factors APP and tau.
+As an undergraduate, Megan worked at Harvard Medical School with Dr. David VanVactor studying the role of microRNA’s in neuromuscular development in Drosophila melanogaster.
+She also worked in the Laboratory for Neurogenomics at Brigham and Women’s Hospital under Dr. Clemens Scherzer contributing to the Harvard NeuroDiscovery Biomarker Study.

 Rotations: